Skip to content

 export: {

-download: "show", // The download button behavior: show, hide, or eventOnly
+download: "show", // The download button behavior: show, hide, or eventOnly.

 save: "hide" // Set to "show" to display a custom button next to the download button which only emits a click event